-The toilet (Figure 11-10) in your motor home may be a china toilet equipped with a spray attachment.
-The toilet operates with water from either the fresh water tank with the water pump "on" or the city water supply.
-Before using the toilet, add water to the bottom of the tank.
-Refer to the "BLACK WATER TANK" instructions elsewhere in this chapter.
+The toilet (Figure 11-10) operates with water from either the fresh water tank with the water pump "on" or the city water supply.
+Before using the toilet, add water to the bottom elsewhere in this chapter.

+Refer to the "BLACK WATER TANK" instructions